 OpenMX is an open-source software package for first-principles calculations.
 Using atom-centered localized basis functions and pseudopotentials, it performs electronic structure calculations for a wide range of physical systems, including crystals, interfaces, and solutions.
-For the official website, please refer to here.
+For the official website, please refer to this page.

 Execution of OpenMX is permitted only via batch job submission.
 Examples of job scripts and instructions for job execution are provided below.